acourney/dm_helper/README.md

 - Also pull from a random name generator API to be able to make names for the generated NPCs and Monsters
 - Add an encounters tab to save NPCs and Monsters on a page, in order of initiative
 - Add a page to generate randomized maps for users
+- Add a page to generate monsters by monster type, similar to the option to generate NPC by class